Explainer · AI game masters

 - It removes the scheduling problem entirely.
 The single biggest reason campaigns collapse is that five adults cannot find a free evening.
 An AI game master never cancels.

-None of that is hype.
-For a session or two, almost every AI game master on the market delivers on it.
+Many current services can deliver that early-session experience.
 The question that actually matters comes later, once you have played long enough to care what you have built.

 The categories you will run into